metabrainz/picard-docs/variables/tags_basic.rst

 **itunes_cddb_1**

-   An iTunes-specific tag containing a code that uniquely identifies a CD based on the number of tracks and their lengths.
+   An iTunes-specific tag containing a code that uniquely identifies a CD based on the number of tracks and their lengths (*since Picard 3.0*).

 **podcast**